ironpeakservices/ironpeak.be/content/blog/message-away.md

 #### 3. Security

 **Verdict**: good
 Wire uses the Proteus protocol, which is loosely based on the Signal protocol.
+Metadata is not stored encrypted tough.

 #### 4. Privacy first